Jewel Ponferada

-Jewel Ponferada (born July 8, 1988) is a Filipino professional basketball player for the Rain or Shine Elasto Painters of the Philippine Basketball Association (PBA).
+Jewel Ponferada (born July 8, 1988) is a Filipino professional basketball player who last played for the Blackwater Bossing of the Philippine Basketball Association (PBA).
 He was selected 13th overall in the 2012 PBA draft by the San Mig Coffee Mixers.

 College career

 Ponferada played for the NU Bulldogs.
 He mostly played center during his stay there, but also played power forward.
-He made a game-winning triple with 2.9 seconds left to prevent the Adamson Falcons from immediately claiming a spot in the Final Four.
+In 2010, he made a game-winning triple with 2.9 seconds left to prevent the Adamson Falcons from immediately claiming a spot in the Final Four.

 Professional career

 San Mig Coffee Mixers (2012–2013)

 Ponferada was drafted by the Mixers along with big men Aldrech Ramos and Gian Chiu.
 He was able to win a championship during his time there in the 2013 Governors' Cup.
 Before the following conference, he was traded to Globalport.

 Globalport Batang Pier (2013–2015)

 The Globalport Batang Pier acquired Ponferada with a 2017 second round pick.
-On August 16, 2015, Ponferada and a 2015 second round pick (who later turned out to be Simon Enciso) was traded by the Batang Pier to the Rain or Shine Elasto Painters in exchange for Jervy Cruz.